aseifeln/CBR-Manager/README.md

 2. Follow the provided instructions for deployment on the page after creating the application (i.e. git init -> heroku git:remote -a <app_name>)
 3. After pushing the application to Heroku, run "heroku addons:create heroku-postgresql:hobby-dev".
 4. After the application has been successfully built by Heroku, run "heroku run npx sequelize-cli db:migrate" to create the necessary tables.

+## Testing ##

+For this project, we've only got backend testing set up and working.
+To run the backend tests, you'll first need to set up some additional enviromment variables within the .env file in the root directory:
+- DB_DATABASE_TEST=cbr_manager_database_test
+- DB_URL_TEST=postgres:password@localhost:5432/cbr_manager_database_test

+Next, you'll need to set up the testing enviromment by running the command "npm run pretest".
+Then you can run the tests using the command "npm run test:server".